 Valencia isn’t an expensive place to live; it’s actually got one of the lowest living costs in Europe.
 Much like other Spanish cities, things like public transport and food are cheap yet good quality, and rent and house prices remain comparatively low.

-According to Numbeo, the cost of living in Valencia is on average 40% cheaper than in London.
+The cost of living in Valencia is on average 40% cheaper than in London.
 For a more accurate comparison, the cost of living in Valencia is nearly 17% cheaper than Madrid, Spain’s capital.

 Importantly for most expats, eating out at a restaurant is over 50% cheaper in Valencia than in London, and beer and wine are around 65% cheaper there too.